jfhbrook/susitna/adrs/draft/sigils.md

    default type.
 For MSX this is initially configured to doubles, though it's common practice to change it to integers.
 This is widely considered to be a footgun.
-6. Arrays and functions have the same postfix sigils as their *return values*.
+6. Arrays and functions *by convention* have the same postfix sigils as their *return values* - but not always!
 While the syntax doesn't show their type in context, they are defined within the program using unambiguous syntax.
 7. Channels aren't variables, but are *prefixed* with `#` when specified.
 8. MSX BASIC doesn't have a dedicated boolean type.
 Instead, the integer `0` is treated as `false` and the integer `-1` is treated as `true`.
+9. Variables of different types can reuse the same names.
+The correct variable is fetched based on the compiler's knowledge of the type.

 ## Decision

+**This decision is incomplete.
+It's close, but I'm learning new things about this problem over time.**

 Matanuska BASIC will begin by broadly implementing the same decisions as MSX BASIC, with the following differences: